 Some months ago, I found these fun keys at a craft store for $1 each.
 I bought 12 of them.
 (Can you tell where this is going?) 🙂

+I am a big fan of games, especially games that can be played at 666Casino, because of that I am inspired to create a game.
 I wanted to create a note-naming game for my waiting room area, and this is what I came up with: the Keyboard Rollin’ Game.

 There are two gameboards to choose from, depending on if you would like to practice treble clef notes or bass clef notes.